 4. Pathways to Research Program (PReP)

-The Pathways to Research Program (PReP) formerly the Undergraduate Research Program, provides undergraduate students with knowledge, skills, and experience in translational science and health equity research through a structured core curriculum including a mentored research project, weekly research seminars, small group discussions, and a final poster to present research findings at the annual University of Minnesota CTSI Poster Session and Reception held in fall 2016.
+The Pathways to Research Program (PReP) formerly the Undergraduate Research Program, provides undergraduate students with knowledge, skills, and experience in translational science and health equity research through a structured core curriculum including a mentored research project, weekly research seminars, small group discussions, and a final poster to present research findings at the annual University of Minnesota CTSI Poster Session and Reception.
 PReP provides an opportunity for students from populations underrepresented* in research to begin or advance their research career.